ippontech/blog-usa/posts/qr-code-conundrum.md

 title: "QR Code Conumdrum"
 image:
 ---
 In these interesting times we live in, QR has made quite the comeback (or is this where it took off?).
-Everywhere we go now in Australiaaus is splattered with QR codes from check-in, dining and information scanning.
-It is the way to go now to avoid extra human contact;.
-Iit It'sit’is an introvert's dream.
+Everywhere we go now in Australia is splattered with QR codes from check-in, dining and information scanning.
+It is the way to go now to avoid extra human contact; an introvert's dream.

 It is through this lens we ran into a small problem - an up-coming event was to require some form of QR code to allow the event participants to scan event codes to exchange information.
 The challenge here, we thought, was how to create an app to allow this to happen.
 We wanted to avoid having to create a mobile app (and thus avoid having to submit it to the gods at Apple and Google to approve - are we pitiful mortals worthy?) and also allow the users to use their own phone (and thus avoid having to loan / share devices in these covid days).